 Without question the loss of a loved one is one of life’s most tragic experiences.
 When the death results from an unexpected accident, the family of the deceased must deal with the emotion of the loss and determine whether it was the result of negligence or intentional conduct.
-This can be a challenging process because the legal issues involved are complex.
+Whether a car accident, truck accident, or some other tragedy, this can be a challenging process because the legal issues involved are complex.
 That is where we come in.

 Given the opportunity, our starting point is to proceed to the scene the minute we learn of an incident.
 We work to obtain statements from all available witnesses to every aspect of the accident.
 Memories fail; recordings do not.
 Preserving the physical evidence as well as the eyewitness evidence is also critical.

 In some serious accidents involving death or catastrophic injuries, there will be a need for expert engineering assistance relating to issues from speed, skid marks, computer data, breaking, and on and on.
 Given our extensive involvement in the trucking arena, we have in our directory dozens of highly specialized experts and engineers relating to accident reconstruction.
 We are in the enviable position of being able to bring them to bear immediately on the most complex incidents.

 It is also important that all parties involved be requested to preserve all reasonably related evidence under their control so as not to run the risk of a “spoliation” issue down the road.
 Spoliation is where an involved party permits critical evidence to be lost or destroyed.
 Whether something constitutions “spoliation” is a fact-intensive examination.